-If you live in the U.K, There are multiple flights a day from multiple U.K. airports.
+If you live in the U.K, There are multiple flights a day from a plethora of U.K. airports.
 With it only being a 35-45 minute flight you really are there in no time, perfect if you do only have 48 hours in Amsterdam.

 From the airport take the sprinter train into Amsterdam Centraal and you have immediately arrived in the city!

 The other option, if you are London based, is to get the Eurostar from Kings Cross.
 Again this arrives straight into Amsterdam Centraal.
 While the train does take longer than flying, there is less time spent before and afterwards as you would if you were travelling through an airport.

 The easiest and most convenient way to get around the city, to maximise 48 hours in Amsterdam, is to use the tram service.
 They start early in the morning and finish at half past midnight.

 The cheapest way to use this system is to buy a 24 or 48 hour ticket in advance, available from all stations.
 If you choose not to do this, you can buy a single on the tram, but it is card only.

 Just remember to tap in and tap out every time you get on and off.